-AML risk remained unchanged in the first half of 2017.
-The higher risk due to addition of severe tax offenses, as noted above, to the Prohibition of Money Laundering Act was reduced by expanding control processes, deployment and regular activities at business units.
+AML risk increased, primarily due to addition of serious tax offenses, as noted, to the Prohibition of Money Laundering Act.

 Reputation risk

 The Bank has mapped reputation risk as a material risk, because past events indicate that impact to the reputation of a financial institution may result in significant loss of value.
 Reputation risk is a stand-alone risk, but may also arise from materialization of other risks at the Bank, such as materialization of an operating risk event.
 Furthermore, impact to Bank reputation may bring about the materialization of other risks, in particular liquidity risk - with growing demand by clients to withdraw deposits.